Today, a creative legacy. The University of

 raised him.
 He learned engineering physics in the

 Leningrad Polytechnic Institute.
-But he was Jewish,
+But then he had a choppy career because of anti-Semitism.

 Goldshtik finally joined a Turbine Institute where